 You have the right to request access to personal information we hold about you.
+You can do so by contacting Momentum Energy using the contact details provided above.
 We may deny access to some or all of your personal information in specified

 We may be able to provide you with direct access to your personal information within our normal business processes.
 If not, the staff member will be able to commence the access request process for you.

-If you are a customer of ours, you can at any time, review some of the personal information we hold about you through the use of our online account management portal [Your toolbox] which is available on our website.
+If you are a customer of ours, you can at any time, review some of the personal information we hold about you through the use of our online account management portal which is available on our website.

 The storage mechanisms we use to hold your personal information may be managed in a number of ways.
 They may be managed or administered internally by us or they may be managed by a third party storage provider with whom we have a contractual

 We will take reasonable steps to protect your personal information from misuse, interference and loss, as well as unauthorised access, modification or disclosure.
 The ways we do this include:

 Our staff, representatives and third party service providers have been trained to ensure the safe handling and storage of all private, confidential and personal information, including procedures for safe custody and transit of information

-If you have a complaint about how we collect, hold, use or disclose your personal information, please use our complaints process so that we can help.
+If you have a complaint about how we collect, hold, use or disclose your personal information, including credit information, please use our complaints process so that we can help.
 It is important to follow the complaint handling process

 Where necessary, we will consult with third parties about your complaint.
 We will notify you in writing of our decision following our investigation.

 We expect our procedures will deal fairly and promptly with your complaint.
-However, if you are dissatisfied, you may take your complaint to your energy ombudsman (See contact information below) or to the Office of the Australian Information Commissioner (OAIC).
+However, if you are dissatisfied, you may take your complaint to your energy ombudsman (See contact information below) or to the OAIC.

-Energy and Water Ombudsman of Victoria
+Energy and Water Ombudsman Victoria

 Freecall (except mobile phones): 1800 500 509